odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/recording.rst

 Batch payment
 -------------

-Batch payments allow you to group different payments to ease reconciliation.
-They are also useful when you deposit checks to the bank or for SEPA Payments.
+Batch payments allow you to group different payments to ease :doc:`reconciliation
-Go to :menuselection:`Accounting --> Customers --> Batch Payments` or :menuselection:`Accounting -->
+<../../bank/reconciliation/use_cases>`.
+They are also useful when you deposit checks to the bank or
-Vendors --> Batch Payments`.
-In the list view of payments, you can select several payments and group them in a batch clicking on :menuselection:`Action > Create Batch Payment`.
+for SEPA Payments.
+To do so, go to :menuselection:`Accounting --> Customers --> Batch Payments` or :menuselection:`Accounting --> Vendors --> Batch Payments`.
+In the list view of payments, you can select several payments and group them in a batch by clicking on :menuselection:`Action --> Create Batch Payment`.

 .. seealso::
   - :doc:`../../receivables/customer_payments/batch`